luketheobscure/luketheobscure.github.io/_posts/2019-08-11-how-to-write-an-ambitious-app.md

 ### Global Resolutions

 You'll want some dependencies to be on the same version for all your packages.
-This is especially true for things like Ember Engines, since the host and the engine will need to updated in lockstep.
+This is especially true for things like Ember Engines, since the host and the engine will need to be updated in lockstep.
 Simply add a resolutions block to the root `package.json` file:

 ```json
 {